 - And a stirrer, to, you know, stir.

 Although Mr. Adler was creative enough to invent the AeroPress, his intended brewing method isn’t the most flavor efficient.
-Just in case you want to try it out for yourself, you can find his method here.

 The three big problems with his method are: